Last Updated on January 12, 2024 by lindseymahoney

 We spent weeks removing all of the wallpaper, fixing all of the cracks in the walls, and priming for the paint.

 Because the previous owner was a smoker, the walls were yellow, and had to have an oil-based primer over everything to prevent the yellow stain from bleeding through the paint.
+I chose Eider White for the walls and carried it throughout the majority of the home.

 We kept the original windows and the French doors, however, I removed the grid from the French doors to give the space a more modern feel.